mykelalvis/FT/Traveller/Adventures/The_Defiled/The Defiled.md

 Athletics-0, Recon-0, Survival-2, Melee-2

-Swamp-dwelling analogue to the Terran bear, with sharp 15 cm claws and a thick hide.
+Swamp-dwelling analogue to the [[Terra|Terran]] bear, with sharp 15 cm claws and a thick hide.
 Highly territorial and omnivorous, tending toward a carnivorous diet.

 ## Swampjack